VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: Related Work

 While these innovative approaches allow powerful image generative models~\cite{dhariwal2021diffusion, rombach2022high, podell2023sdxl} to address video inverse problems with reduced computational demands, there is still room for improvement.
 A key limitation of optical flow-based methods~\cite{yeh2024diffir2vr, daras2024warped} is their heavy reliance on the accuracy of the optical flow estimation module~\cite{teed2020raft, xu2022gmflow}.
 This dependency becomes particularly problematic in scenarios involving severe degradations, which can hinder the estimation process and limit the methods' applicability to broader restoration tasks.
 Moreover, these approaches often require task-specific restoration modules~\cite{yeh2024diffir2vr} or fine-tuning of the diffusion model~\cite{daras2024warped}.

 In contrast, the batch-consistent sampling strategy~\cite{kwon2024solving} has demonstrated effectiveness in addressing various spatio-temporal degradations without the need for task-specific training or model fine-tuning.
-However, this method is limited by a reconstruction resolution of 256×256, as it utilizes the unconditional {\em pixel}-space diffusion model provided by ADM~\cite{dhariwal2021diffusion}.
-In this work, we propose a framework that overcomes this resolution limitation by utilizing a {\em latent}-space diffusion model.
+However, this method utilizes the unconditional {\em pixel}-space diffusion model provided by ADM~\cite{dhariwal2021diffusion}, and its extension to latent diffusion models remains unexplored.